-The Voting Rights Act, signed into law by President Lyndon Johnson (1908-73) on August 6, 1965, aimed to overcome legal barriers at the state and local levels that prevented African Americans from exercising their right to vote under the 15th Amendment (1870) to the Constitution of the United States.
-The act significantly widened the franchise and is considered among the most far-reaching pieces of civil rights legislation in U.S. history.
+The Voting Rights Act of 1965, signed into law by President Lyndon B. Johnson, aimed to overcome legal barriers at the state and local levels that prevented African Americans from exercising their right to vote as guaranteed under the 15th Amendment to the U.S. Constitution.
+The Voting Rights Act is considered one of the most far-reaching pieces of civil rights legislation in U.S. history.

-Lyndon Johnson assumed the presidency in November 1963 upon the assassination of President John F. Kennedy.
+Lyndon B. Johnson assumed the presidency in November 1963 upon the assassination of President John F. Kennedy.
 In the presidential race of 1964, Johnson was officially elected in a landslide victory and used this mandate to push for legislation he believed would improve the American way of life, such as stronger voting-rights laws.

 During the civil rights movement of the 1950s and 1960s, voting rights activists in the South were subjected to various forms of mistreatment and violence.
-One event that outraged many Americans occurred on March 7, 1965, when peaceful participants in a voting rights march from Selma, Alabama, to the state capital in Montgomery were met by Alabama state troopers who attacked them with nightsticks, tear gas and whips after they refused to turn back.
+One event that outraged many Americans occurred on March 7, 1965, when peaceful participants in a Selma to Montgomery march for voting rights were met by Alabama state troopers who attacked them with nightsticks, tear gas and whips after they refused to turn back.

 Blacks attempting to vote often were told by election officials that they had gotten the date, time or polling place wrong, that they possessed insufficient literacy skills or that they had filled out an application incorrectly.
 Blacks, whose population suffered a high rate of illiteracy due to centuries of oppression and poverty, often would be forced to take literacy tests, which they sometimes failed.

-Voting Rights Act: Signed into Law on August 6, 1965
+Voting Rights Act Signed into Law

 The voting rights bill was passed in the U.S. Senate by a 77-19 vote on May 26, 1965.
 After debating the bill for more than a month, the U.S. House of Representatives passed the bill by a vote of 333-85 on July 9.

-Voting Rights Act: Voter Turnout Rises in the South
+Voter Turnout Rises in the South

-Although the Voting Rights Act passed, state and local enforcement of the law was weak and it often was ignored outright, mainly in the South and in areas where the proportion of blacks in the population was high and their vote threatened the political status quo.
+Although the Voting Rights Act passed, state and local enforcement of the law was weak, and it often was ignored outright, mainly in the South and in areas where the proportion of blacks in the population was high and their vote threatened the political status quo.